bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-01-25-newsletter.md

-  Andrew Chow explains that while the signing keys were [removed][remove builder keys] from the Bitcoin Core repository, there is now a list of keys on the [guix.sigs repository][guix.sigs repo] which houses [guix][topic reproducible builds] build attestations.
+  Andrew Chow explains that while the signing keys were [removed][remove builder keys] from the Bitcoin Core repository, there is now a list of keys on the [guix.sigs repository][guix.sigs repo] which houses [guix][topic reproducible builds] build attestations. {% assign timestamp="27:53" %}

 - [Why doesn't signet use a unique bech32 prefix?]({{bse}}116630)
   Casey Rodarmor wonders why both testnet and [signet][topic signet] use the `tb1` [address prefix][wiki address prefixes].
-Kalle, one of the [BIP325][] authors, explains that while signet initially used a different address prefix, it was thought using the same prefix would simplify usage of that alternate test network.
+Kalle, one of the [BIP325][] authors, explains that while signet initially used a different address prefix, it was thought using the same prefix would simplify usage of that alternate test network. {% assign timestamp="31:36" %}

 - [Arbitrary data storage in witness?]({{bse}}116875)
   RedGrittyBrick points to [one of several][large witness tx] recent P2TR transactions containing a large amount of witness data.
-Other users point out that the Ordinals project provides a service for including arbitrary data, like [the image][ordinals example] in the transaction above, into a Bitcoin transaction using the witness.
+Other users point out that the Ordinals project provides a service for including arbitrary data, like [the image][ordinals example] in the transaction above, into a Bitcoin transaction using the witness. {% assign timestamp="34:07" %}

-- [Why is the locktime set at transaction level while the sequence is set at input level?]({{bse}}116706) RedGrittyBrick provides early historical context for `nSequence` and `nLockTime` while Pieter Wuille goes on to explain the evolution in the meanings of these [timelock][topic timelocks] fields over time.
+- [Why is the locktime set at transaction level while the sequence is set at input level?]({{bse}}116706) RedGrittyBrick provides early historical context for `nSequence` and `nLockTime` while Pieter Wuille goes on to explain the evolution in the meanings of these [timelock][topic timelocks] fields over time. {% assign timestamp="38:35" %}

 - [BLS signatures vs Schnorr]({{bse}}116551)
-  Pieter Wuille contrasts the cryptographic assumptions between BLS and [schnorr][topic schnorr signatures] signatures, comments on the verification times, and notes complications around BLS [multisignatures][topic multisignature] and the lack of support for [adaptor signatures][topic adaptor signatures].
+  Pieter Wuille contrasts the cryptographic assumptions between BLS and [schnorr][topic schnorr signatures] signatures, comments on the verification times, and notes complications around BLS [multisignatures][topic multisignature] and the lack of support for [adaptor signatures][topic adaptor signatures]. {% assign timestamp="42:30" %}

 - [Why exactly would adding further divisibility to bitcoin require a hard fork?]({{bse}}116584) Pieter Wuille explains 4 soft fork methods that could enable sub-satoshi divisibility in transactions: